qdrant/landing_page/qdrant-landing/content/articles/faq-question-answering.md

 ```

 We stored our collection of answer embeddings in memory and perform search directly in Python.
-For production purposes, it's probably better to use some sort of vector search engine like Qdrant
+For production purposes, it's probably better to use some sort of vector search engine like `Qdrant`
 to get durability, speed boost, and a bunch of other features.

 So far, we've implemented a whole training process, prepared model for serving and even applied a
 trained model today with Quaterion.

-Thank you for being with us.
-I hope you enjoyed this huge tutorial and will use Quaterion for your
+Thank you for your time and attention!
-similarity learning projects.
+I hope you enjoyed this huge tutorial and will use `Quaterion` for your similarity learning projects.

 All ready to use code can be found [here](https://github.com/qdrant/demo-cloud-faq/tree/tutorial).